lightstep/lightstep-tracer-common/client.md

 #### Note protocol about buffers vs. JSON

 Protocol buffer library support varies significantly by language, and in some languages there is more than one viable choice of library.
-The top half of the library should be not constrain the library used for encoding span data in the bottom half.
+The pure tracing implementation should be not constrain the library used for encoding span data in the report builder and transporter.

 ### User-defined transport

-The goal of user-defined transport is to insert an abstraction between the top-half and bottom-half of a client library, allowing the user to supply a custom bottom half.
+The goal of user-defined transport is to provide alternative implementations for the Span Recorder and Transporter components, while still relying on the pure tracing component and a report builder.

-This type exists in some of the libraries already, for example a `Recorder` in [C++](https://github.com/lightstep/lightstep-tracer-cpp/blob/4ea8bda9aed08ad45d6db2a030a1464e8d9b783f/src/recorder.h#L9) and a `SpanRecorder` in [Golang](https://github.com/lightstep/lightstep-tracer-go/blob/644c3d5ecbd0499c50a1329f89ba287921fc1144/options.go#L66), but the interface is not currently consistent.
+This factorization already exists in some of the libraries, for example a `Recorder` in [C++](https://github.com/lightstep/lightstep-tracer-cpp/blob/4ea8bda9aed08ad45d6db2a030a1464e8d9b783f/src/recorder.h#L9) and a `SpanRecorder` in [Golang](https://github.com/lightstep/lightstep-tracer-go/blob/644c3d5ecbd0499c50a1329f89ba287921fc1144/options.go#L66), but the interface is not currently consistent.
 Java has multiple transport options, but no facility for a user-provided transport, while Objective-C has only a single transport option.

 #### User-defined transport: `TracerImpl`

+    TODO: HERE.

 The `TracerImpl` type contains the top-half of the client library, with access to the user-supplied tracer options (the reporter tags,